Other forms of British Nationality

 You may be able to get British nationality back by registration.
 Depending on the circumstances under which your British nationality was lost there can be a number of possible routes to re-acquire this nationality.
 This is a complex area.

 The main causes of loss of British nationality are renunciation, effects of a country have become independent of the UK or for certain British nationals in certain circumstances, acquisition of another nationality.

-New legislation in 2003 created new possibilities for people to become a British citizen by registration, whether or not a British national before.
+Legislation in 2003 created possibilities for people to become a British citizen by registration, whether or not a British national before.
 ICS Legal can explore all the possibilities for re-acquiring British nationality.

 How do I make sure I no longer have a British nationality that I used to have?